digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-4-3-strings-loops.rst

    }

-Here is a for-loop that creates a new string that reverses the string s.
+The ``ReverseString`` program has a for-loop that creates a new string that reverses the string s.
 We start with a blank string sReversed and build up our reversed string in that variable by copying in characters from the string s.
-You can also run this code in this |Java visualizer link| or by clicking on the Code Lens button below.